TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migration-tool.md

 After this, you will be notified that you can run `ttn-lw-migrate` from the command prompt.

+## Using the Migration Tool
-{{< note >}} To use the `ttn-lw-migrate` tool after successful installation, use your terminal or command prompt to navigate to the folder where it is installed and run the commands from there.

-Run `ttn-lw-migrate help` to see all available commands and flags. {{</ note >}}
+To use the `ttn-lw-migrate` tool after successful installation, use your terminal or command prompt to navigate to the folder where it is installed and run the commands from there.
+Run `ttn-lw-migrate help` to see all available commands and flags.

-## List Available Sources

 To list available sources that you can migrate your end devices and applications from: